-What are my options where I am not happy with the conveyancer who undertook my conveyancing in Great Coates?
+What are my options where I am dissatisfied with the conveyancer who conducted my conveyancing in Great Coates?

-Occasionally the level of service you receive is not as you expect, and unfortunately every so often matters do not go as planned.
+We live in an imperfect world, and unfortunately every so often matters do not go as planned.
 However there is recourse if you were dissatisfied with your conveyancing in Great Coates.
-This varies from trying to resolve matters directly with them, through to reporting a property lawyer to their governing body.
-If you remain unhappy you may consider getting in touch with the Legal Ombudsman.
+This varies from trying to resolve matters directly with them, through to reporting a conveyancer to their governing body.
+If you remain dissatisfied you may consider getting in touch with the Legal Ombudsman.